AbrahamSSem/Exploratory-Sales-and-Customer-Analysis-for-Strategic-Growth-at-Global-Electronics/README.md

 - Purpose: To determine if there is a significant difference in order values between online and in-store sales, which can inform pricing and sales strategies.

 # Key Insights
-### 1. Types of Products sold and Customer Loctaion:
+### 1. Types of Products sold and Customer Loctaion
 The company offers a diverse range of 8 product categories across 11 brands.
 Customer base is predominantly located in North America, comprising 55% of the total, with a substantial proportion residing in the USA overall followed by UK.
 Gender distribution among the customers is nearly balanced, with an almost equal split between male and female individuals.